Pardon My Scotch: Plot

-The Stooges, long-standing carpenters, find themselves assuming temporary stewardship of a drugstore in the absence of its proprietor who departs to negotiate the acquisition of copious quantities of alcohol consequent to the cessation of Prohibition.
-An unexpected encounter with a liquor supplier prompts the trio to concoct a libation using an eclectic array of medicines and chemicals, inadvertently resulting in a potent elixir blended with a Wellington boot.
+The Stooges are inept professional carpenters who assume temporary stewardship of a drugstore when its proprietor departs to negotiate a large purchase of alcohol consequent to the end of Prohibition.
+In his absence, the trio attend to a customer who requests an alcoholic "pick-me-up".
+The Stooges try to concoct a suitable libation using an eclectic array of medicines and chemicals, blended in a Wellington boot.

-The ensuing chemical reaction, formidable in its potency, manifests as the concoction effortlessly dissolves a wicker chair utilized as an improvised sieve.
-Despite its unconventional composition, the libation garners favor with the salesman, misconstrued as Scotch, prompting him to entreat the Stooges to masquerade as Scotsmen and attend a soirée at his employer's residence.
+The resulting concoction, formidable in its potency, dissolves a wicker chair used as an improvised sieve.
+Despite its unconventional composition, the libation garners favor with the customer, who misconstrues it as Scotch.
+He reveals that he a liquor salesman and declares that the trio's concoction, if produced in quantity, could make the four of them rich.
+He entreats the Stooges to masquerade as Scotsmen and attend a soirée at his employer's residence.

 Following a sequence featuring a spirited, raucous Highland Fling dance and a tumultuous dinner, the centerpiece of the event unfolds with the presentation of the barrel containing the formidable "scotch" brew.
 The Stooges' clumsy attempt to tap the barrel precipitates a catastrophic explosion, engulfing the assembled guests in a deluge of foam.